CENG502-Projects/CENG502-Spring2022/Project_Akgul-Celtik/Readme.md

 ## 2.1.
 The original method

 <!--- @TODO: Explain the original method. --->
-Paper uses three models to find the human poses:
-Single Frame Pose Estimator
-GAN Model
-Object Detector
-First, humans are found using object detector, where faster-rcnn with feature pyramid network is used.
-Second, the found human is cropped and rescaled.
-Then, Single Frame Pose Estimator is used to find current poses.
-Third, GAN model is used on the n previous frames, and it is tried to find the pose in the current frame.
-And lastly, Single Frame Pose Estimator output and GAN output are merged to find all of the poses.

 <p align-items="center">
    <img src="https://user-images.githubusercontent.com/64609605/177032733-06c31927-73f5-4117-8e70-e7542c5c6e44.png" alt="Figure 1.
 Overall pipeline of the proposed method">
   <p>Figure 1.
 Overall pipeline of the proposed method</p>